ejgurniak/GNN4MAT/README.md

 # GANN4MAT: Graph Neural Networks for Materials

-# Run seven different neural networks with one source code
+## Run seven different graph neural networks for materials science with one source code

 For non-heterogeneous models, go to "Homogeneous models" section below.
 For heterogeneous models, go to "Heterogeneous models" section below.